kube-reporting/metering-operator/Documentation/metering-architecture.md

 A `StorageLocation` roughly maps to a [connector in Presto][presto-connector], which is effectively how Presto adapts to other datasources like Hive (and thus HDFS), S3 which we support.
 This also means we can eventually support others too, such as PostgreSQL.

-In terms of Operator Metering, a `StorageLocation` is intended to abstract some of those details away and expose the minimum configuration required to expose where data is actually persisted at.
+In terms of Metering Operator, a `StorageLocation` is intended to abstract some of those details away and expose the minimum configuration required to expose where data is actually persisted at.
 Today there is the concept of an default StorageLocation which is uses an HDFS cluster within the metering namespace.
 You can also define a custom storage location to default to S3 or a ReadWriteMany PVC.
 In both cases, the data is persisted as ORC files in either S3, HDFS, or a ReadWriteMany PVC via Presto.